 How to Start Drinking Tea

 For avid tea drinkers, tea is much more than just a simple infusion of herbs or tea bags in hot water.
-With thousands of flavors, shapes and colors, drinking tea may become much more than just regular daily drink.
-But that’s exactly why it may look scary too, especially if you are just starting out.
-If you feel you can’t recognize those delicate honey notes floating on top of a full-bodied chocolaty base, or light umami note infused into a deep and fresh vegetal flavor, don’t worry.
+With thousands of flavors, shapes and colors, there’s no doubt that drinking tea may bring a lot of happiness.
+But all those options are exactly why it may look scary too, especially if you are just starting out.
+If you feel you can’t recognize those delicate honey notes floating on top of a full-bodied chocolaty base, or a light umami note infused into a deep and fresh vegetal flavor, don’t worry.
 It all comes with a practice and exploring as many types of tea as possible.
 The following steps may help you start your journey.

 1. Choose the easiest way of brewing loose leaf tea